-The Firm is also required to submit an annual attestation on Certified staff (entitled Directory persons), similarly making any changes or confirming no changes required.
+The Firm is required to submit an annual attestation on Certified staff (entitled Directory persons), similarly making any changes or confirming no changes required.
 This is required within every 12 months and for the Firm, this is done in March each year.

-Otherwise, Principle 11 includes a requirement for the Firm to disclose to the FCA anything relating to the Firm of which the FCA would reasonably expect notice.
+Otherwise, Principle 11 includes a requirement for the Firm to disclose to the FCA anything relating to the Firm of which the FCA would reasonably expect notice including matters relating to its ARs.
 Various chapters in the FCA Handbook (SUP 11, SUP 12.7, SUP 15) also contain specific event-driven notification requirements for FCA-regulated firms.
 The following list is not exhaustive, and staff should refer to the Compliance Officer or SUP 15 if in any doubt.

-13.4.1 Notification of Changes in Control or Close Links
+13.9.1 Notification of Changes in Control or Close Links

-The Firm should notify the FCA (and normally in advance) about certain changes in its controlling structure (e.g. a new entity/person acquiring control, acquiring an additional kind of control or reducing/ceasing to have control).

-• A new controller or a controller moving to a higher control band requires advance notification and FCA consent.
+- The Firm should notify the FCA (and normally in advance) about certain changes in its controlling structure (e.g. a new entity/person acquiring control, acquiring an additional kind of control or reducing/ceasing to have control). - A new controller or a controller moving to a higher control band requires advance notification and FCA consent.
 This is called a s.178 notice (this being covered by s.178 of FSMA).
 Specified forms are required depending on the legal status of the new/increased controller.

-• The FCA should also be notified immediately when the Firm becomes aware that it has become or ceased to become closely linked with any person.
+For MiFID firms, control starts at 10% and can include control by way of shareholding and/or voting rights. - The FCA should also be notified immediately when the Firm becomes aware that it has become or ceased to become closely linked with any person.
 SUP 11 sets out more information on this.

-13.4.2 Auditors
+13.9.2 Auditors

-- Change of auditors.
+- Advance notice of change of auditors.

 - If a qualified audit report is expected.

 - Written communication received from the Firm's auditors with regards to internal controls.

-13.4.3 The Firm's Regulated Business Activities
+13.9.3 The Firm's Regulated Business Activities

-- Any intention to vary or cease the regulated activities the Firm undertake. - Change of the Firm's accounting reference date. - The Firm intends to cancel its Part 4A permission. - The Firm intends to wind down (run off) its activities. - The Firm appoints or terminates an AR.
+- Any intention to vary or cease the regulated activities the Firm undertakes. - Change of the Firm's accounting reference date. - The Firm intends to cancel its Part 4A permission. - The Firm intends to wind down (run off) its activities. - The Firm appoints or terminates an AR.

-13.4.4 Matters Having a Serious Regulatory Impact
+13.9.4 Matters Having a Serious Regulatory Impact